-Within Taxi Licensing the Taxi Standards work has continued and the team are working with various suppliers to agree a provider for the 'Competency Certificate' whereby
+Within Taxi Licensing the Taxi Standards work has continued and the team are working with various suppliers to agree a provider for the 'Competency Certificate' whereby naw drivers will undertake a suite of training as required under the new guidance.

-Leensing officers have also commenced their annual training sessions for Members across all districts with more training to be provided later in the once the Taxi Standards
+Lensing officers have also commenced their annual training sessions for Members across all districts with more training to be provided later in the once the Taxi Standards have been implemented.

-Quarter Two
+Ouarter Two